 Final Thoughts:

 Effective communication is not necessarily perfect communication.
-Speaking without error is not necessary to express yourself effectively.
+To improve your speaking skills, continue immersing yourself in the language and prepare to make lots of mistakes.
 The goal is to engage in meaningful conversations with others.
 Understand that developing your speaking skills takes time and practice.
-Through ample reading, listening, writing, and speaking (of course), trust that your grasp of the language and ability to communicate naturally will grow stronger indefinitely.
+Through ample reading, listening, writing, and speaking (of course), trust that your grasp of the language and ability to communicate naturally will grow stronger and stronger.

 32 comments on “How To Improve Your Speaking Skills”